The head coaches of each program are responsible for posting and updating training schedules to each program’s respective TeamReach group.

 All U12 Freeride Team members must compete in a) BSSEF’s Freeride competition and b) at least one other regional IFSA-sanctioned competition.
 U12 athletes are encouraged, but not required, to participate in U.S. Ski & Snowboard-sanctioned Alpine race competitions, too.

 Being a competent Freeride competitor requires an athlete to be a strong skier.
 Consequently, all U12 Freeride Team members must also participate in Alpine training—including gate training.
 The objective is to help you become an excellent all-around skier, not necessarily a racer.
 (However, U12 Freeride Team members are strongly encouraged to participate in Alpine races.)
 To meet this Alpine training requirement, U12 Freeride Team members must a) participate in one day of midweek Alpine training for every two days of weekend Freeride training or b) participate in one weekend of Alpine training for every three weekends of Freeride training per month.

 As BSSEF has become active year-round, we’ve been compelled to push the Early Season pricing deadline earlier in the year for planning and cash flow purposes.
 However, we recognize that taking advantage of Early Season pricing – while beneficial – might cause a cash crunch for some families.
 So, we’re now offering installment payment options on a limited basis.

 - Choose the Partial.ly Payment Plan option at check out (currently available for order values of more than $1,000).

 - Select your down payment amount.

-- Your monthly payments will be calculated automatically based on a final due date of December 15, 2019.
+- Your scheduled payments will be calculated based on the final due date of December 31, 2020.

 - Select your payment method (credit card, debit card, or bank account ACH).